Skip to Content

 How to go live

-- Open the broadcast screen.
-You’ll see your camera preview and a large Start Stream button plus your chat panel and other controls.
+You’ll see your camera preview, a large Start Stream button, the chat panel, and other controls.

-- Press Start Stream.
-The stream confirmation modal will appear at the bottom of the screen which will show you two panels: The user profile you’re streaming as, and the “Show” your stream will broadcast to.
-You can press either panel to change it.
+Press Start Stream.
+A confirmation modal appears showing the user profile you’re streaming as and the Show your stream will broadcast to.
+Press either panel to change it.

-- Resolve any setup steps.
-If you’ve never used the chosen streaming server before, you may see a small “Attention” icon listing setup steps you need to complete — you can work through them inside Shosho.
+If you’ve never used the chosen streaming server before, an Attention icon may list setup steps you need to complete — work through them inside Shosho.

-- Press Go Live.
-Your live stream will show “Connecting” and then “Live”.
+Press Go Live.
+Your stream shows Connecting, then Live.

 Once you’re live: